Keyboard shortcuts

 Your First Program

-Now that your environment is set up and the Rust backend is compiled, let’s write your first memory-safe C program using NextStd.
+Now that your environment is set up and NextStd is installed globally on your system, let’s write your first memory-safe C program.

 We are going to replace the traditional, unsafe printf function with NextStd’s type-safe ns_println macro.